-Given the fundamental role that pre-, during and post- nutrition plays in athletic performance, it would appear logical that prolonged periods of fasting would have major detrimental effects on both training and competitive performance.
-However, research tends to suggest that performance can largely be maintained during Ramadan, via careful consideration of the training loads, time of training and nutrition in the permitted non-fasting periods.
+Given the fundamental role that pre-, during and postnutrition plays in athletic performance, it would appear logical that prolonged periods of fasting would have major detrimental effects on both training competitive performance.
+However, research tends to suggest that performance can largely be maintained during Ramadan, via careful consideration of the training loads, time of training and nutrition in the permitted nonfasting periods.
 It is crucial that training loads are carefully managed, given that there are suggestions of increased overuse injuries in soccer players during both fasting athletes during and non-fasting athletes following Ramadan (Chamari et al., 2012).
-In terms of actual performance, research has indicated that if there is a small performance impairment, this tends to be focused on the initial days of Ramadan with this subsiding by the end of the month.
+In terms of actual performance, research has indicated if there is a small performance impairment, this tends to be focused on the initial days of Ramadan with this subsiding by the end of the month.
 One potential strategy may therefore be for athletes to consider beginning to gradually adapt their sleeping and dietary habits prior to commencing Ramadan, especially if there is an important performance in the first few days of fasting.
-In a recent systematic review and meta-analysis by Abaïdia et al., (2020), mean and peak power during both bike based (Wingate) and running based (repeated sprint test) exercise were decreased during Ramadan fasting, especially when exercise was performed in the afternoon.
+In a recent systematic review and metaanalysis by Abaïdia et al., (2020), mean and peak power during both bike based (Wingate) and running based (repeated sprint test) exercise were decreased during Ramadan especially fasting, when exercise performed in the afternoon.
 It could therefore be argued that such activities may best be performed shortly after the Iftar to attenuate these small losses in peak power.
-In the same systematic review, other markers of performance (strength, jump height, fatigue index and total work) were not significantly affected by Ramadan fasting, with trivial to small effects reported.
-It must, however, be stated that small effects may still be meaningful, especially when it comes to competition, and therefore although training may not be noticeably different, there are potential for small impairments in maximum competitive performance.
-These data presented in the meta-analysis of Abaïdia et al., (2020) are however equivocal, with another systematic review (Correia et al., 2020) reporting that aerobic capacity was reduced during Ramadan fasting.
+In the same systematic review, other markers performance (strength, jump height, fatigue index and total work) were not significantly affected by Ramadan fasting, with trivial to small effects reported.
+It must, however, be stated that small effects may meaningful, especially when comes to competition, and therefore training although noticeably may not be different, there for small are potential impairments in maximum competitive performance.
+These data presented in the meta-analysis of Abaïdia et al., (2020) another however equivocal, with systematic review (Correia et al., 2020) reporting that aerobic capacity was reduced Ramadan fasting.
 Unfortunately, despite meta-analyses, the extant data on performance during Ramadan is limited and therefore should be, at best, described as equivocal.
 It is likely that the discrepancies in the findings are due to the varied methodologies and differences in the way individuals observe Ramadan, including their Geographical location.
 It is also unclear in most of the literature if diet is controlled sufficiently with qualified support from a sport nutritionist, with limited details provided on the carbohydrate intakes in the habitual diet in the non-fasting periods.
 In addition, the participants are varied (a wide range of physical characteristics) and it is unclear if the athletes are in energy balance, surplus or deficiency.
-Nevertheless, in certain situations, performance may be negatively affected by fasting and/or low energy availability, and therefore it is crucial that athletes following Ramadan receive individual diet coaching as well as comprehension from their physical coaches of the logistics of this period allowing training to be managed and adapted appropriately.
-One simple adaption to training could be to move the more extensive and intensive training sessions to around the lftar to allow these to be fueled correctly with training during the day reserved for technical or tactical lower intensity efforts (Figure 2).
+Nevertheless, in certain situations, performance may be negatively affected by fasting and/or low energy availability, and therefore it is crucial that athletes following Ramadan receive individual diet coaching as well comprehension from their physical coaches of the logistics of this period allowing training to be managed and adapted appropriately.
+One simple adaption to training could be to move the more extensive and intensive training sessions to around the Iftar to allow these to be fueled correctly with training during the day reserved for technical or tactical lower intensity efforts (Figure 2).